rentpath/local-info-blog-scraper/README.md

 This script will take a specific google spreadsheet and generate the configuration file needed by ag.js to display blog articles in the local info pop-up of SRP pages

+# Image Cache

+There is a file `image-cache` in this repository.
+DO NOT DELETE.
+This file contains Cloudinary id's based on base64 encodings of the image URLs.
+This will ensure that we don't generate unessesary images and allows us to run this script at will multiple times.

 # Help

 ```